amitmac/Machine-Learning/Generative Classification Model/README.md

 			(-1/2)(x - mu)' * inverse(sigma) * (x - mu) - (1/2)*log(inverse(sigma)) + log(P(c))

 After calculating parameters, just put them into the above equation for each class and compare to predict the class.

+OR

+In matlab, for normal density, we can calculate P(x|c) using mvnpdf function and then taking log and adding log of prior.